Nonequilibrium criticality driven by Kardar-Parisi-Zhang fluctuations in the synchronization of oscillator lattices: Introduction

 This paper is organized as follows.
-In Section II we describe the general model of a lattice of phase oscillators and its continuum-limit description, the observables of interest when described as an evolving interface, and the particular coupling functions to be considered in the numerics, which will be of the Kuramoto-Sakaguchi form \cite{sakaguchi86}.
-Section III contains a general discussion and results on the synchronous dynamics in the model and the role of the symmetries of the coupling function.
+In Section II we describe first the connection between synchronization and kinetic roughening, followed by a discussion of the observables of interest.
+Section III contains a description of the particular model to be considered in the numerics and a general discussion and results on the synchronous dynamics.
 Section IV is devoted to the study of synchronization with the Kuramoto (sine) coupling form, for which we solve the continuum-limit (linear) Larkin model.
 Numerical simulations reveal a super-rough scaling adequately described by the analytical results.
 In Section V we study synchronization with a non-odd coupling function, whose effective description yields a (nonlinear) KPZ equation with columnar noise.
-The numerical results show anomalous scaling and faceted interfaces (oscillator arrays) in qualitative agreement to those found in the analysis of the corresponding growth process \cite{szendro}, as they are driven by the same non-equilibrium normal-growth KPZ mechanism.
 Sections IV and V also contain the study of the one- and two-point statistics of fluctuations that yields Gaussian (respectively, TW) statistics for odd (respectively, non-odd) couplings, but the same covariance of the Larkin model in all cases.
-Finally, in Section VI we provide some concluding remarks and ideas for future work lying at the interface between synchronization and kinetic roughening.
-Additional numerical results showing the robustness of the scaling behavior with respect to changes in the model parameters (thus confirming proper GSI behavior) are organized into two appendices at the end.
+Finally, in Section VI we provide some concluding remarks and ideas for future work.
+Additional numerical results are organized into five appendices at the end.